Professor | Department of Biology | University of Louisiana

 He is the author of 3 books and over 130 scientific papers.
 He continues to conduct research and publish in areas relation to animal cognition, Autistic Spectrum Disorders, and the philosophy of agency.

-Dr. Povinelli’s most recent work is a collaboration with Dr. Brandon Barker is Confessions of a Former Monkey Mind Doctor, a traveling theatrical lecture.
-The performance is a seriously absurd attempt to convey the human condition in light of our human hierarchies of knowledge and beings.
-For more information, including links to booking the show, visit the contact page.
+Dr. Povinelli’s most recent work is a collaboration with Dr. Brandon Barker entitled, Confessions of a Former Monkey Mind Doctor.
+Featuring a retired comparative psychologist and the anthropomorphic projection of her inner ego (who just happens to be a talking chimpanzee), Confessions is a seriously absurd attempt to convey the human condition in light of our hierarchies of knowledge and beings.
+The show debuted in November 2018 as part of Indiana University's Fall 2018 themed semester on the human-animal relationship.

 Read an interview with Dr. Povinelli here.